pcimino/raspberry-pi-ares/images/README.md

 # Disk Images #
 This project includes a few disk images (all based off of the [2012-12-16 Raspian Wheezy image](http://www.raspberrypi.org/downloads):
-1. Raspian-VNC.img Includes Git, Watchdog and TightVNC Server
+1. Wheezy-VNC.img Includes Git, Watchdog and TightVNC Server
-2. Raspian-Node.img #1 plus Nodejs v0.8.11
+2. Wheezy-Node.img #1 plus Nodejs v0.8.11
-3. Raspian-Ares.img #1 & #2 plus Ares 2 and Nodejs server startup, auto updates
+3. Wheezy-Ares.img #1 & #2 plus Ares 2 and Nodejs server startup, auto updates

 There are two scripts on the desktop for rebooting and powering down the RPi.